Written and Directed by Chelsea Lupkin

 Lucy's Tale is a female led, coming-of-age story with a horror twist.

 Paying homage to Stephen King’s Carrie and dark female coming-of-age films like, Heathers and Jawbreaker, Lucy’s Tale is sure to remind you of the horrors of growing up and the body insecurity that goes along with it.
 A suspenseful story about a girl who no doubt wishes to grow bigger boobs, finds herself growing something else and no amount of acne cream or blemish removal can help her.
-So while Lucy may just want to come into her womanhood, she ultimately comes into her evilness.
+So while Lucy may just want to come into her womanhood, she also comes into her evilness.

 The film follows a teenager named Lucy as she tries to find her place in high school after one of her best friends abandons her for “cooler” people.
 Lucy’s Tale is a story that dives into the complexities of mean girls and also addresses their consequences.
 For Lucy, her sense of betrayal and new-found outcast status serve as a catalyst for the film’s supernatural happenings.
 What should have been a time to grow into her sexual identity and womanhood, instead gives birth to telekinetic powers with a hideous physical side effect.

 Disfigurement has long been associated with evil and social exclusion - monsters or demons are often portrayed as ugly creatures with ill intent.
-Frankenstein, The Phantom of the Opera, and Freddy Krueger all have physical manifestations to clue the audience in that they are the bad guys.
+Frankenstein, The Phantom of the Opera, and Freddy Krueger all have physical manifestations of their flaws to clue the audience in that they are the bad guys.
 Sometimes these disfigured characters are naturally disfigured and sometimes that disfigurement happens upon them by outside forces - like the mean acts of teenage girls coupled with something supernatural.
-The forces beyond the protagonist’s control and the idea that this could happen to anyone, even nice-girl Lucy, add to the horror element of Lucy’s Tale as does the abandonment that makes her have to face what’s happening to her alone.
+The forces beyond the character’s control and the idea that this could happen to anyone, even nice-girl Lucy, add to the horror element of Lucy’s Tale as does the abandonment that makes her have to face what’s happening to her alone.